by Swami Krishnananda

 The grosser is the manifestation process, the greater is the tendency to segregate, to cut the subject from the object, the seer from the seen, the inside from the outside, the top from the bottom, the right from the left; everything is scattered in such a manner that a person who looks at the world with his eyes cannot know what is there at all.

 This distracted presentation of the variety of creation is the cause for the flitting of the mind from one thing to another.
 No one can keep quiet looking at one thing only, because every little thing looks equally good, so no one can sit in one place.
-We have keep moving from place to place.
+We have to keep moving from place to place.
 We cannot be satisfied with any one kind of endeavour.
 We have to go on doing different things continuously, all for the sake of a material gain that is expected to accrue to us by the contact of the material components of our body with the material components of the world outside.

 The Bhagavadgita tells us that when matter comes in contact with matter, actually it is not two hard substances that come in contact with each other; two different forces meet each other.
 The material object, so called, is a concentrated form of energy.
 In Sanskrit we call it the gunas – sattva, rajas, and tamas.
-The forces which constitute the objects of the world, assuming a material form, have three conditions: status, dynamics, and equilibrium.
-When there is no activity, and a status quo is maintained, it is called tamas; it is status.
+The forces which constitute the objects of the world, assuming a material form, have three conditions: statics, dynamics, and equilibrium.
+When there is no activity, and a statics quo is maintained, it is called tamas; it is statics.
 When this state of complete inactivity gets disturbed by the activity of rajas, there is diversification of consciousness, and we move our mind in different directions, with varieties of desires.

 But there is a third state which scientists do not know.
-We have only status and dynamics in science; equilibrium is unknown to science.
+We have only statics and dynamics in science; equilibrium is unknown to science.
 When the externalising impulse and the stabilising force meet together in harmony, there is an equilibrium created that is called sattva in Sanskrit.

 So, these forces, which are the strands of the rope of the object so-called, look like hard material substances.
 The hardest rock is a bundle of intense vibrations.
 Due to the intensity of the vibration, we cannot see the porous condition of the object, in the same way as a very powerfully moving electric fan may look static, as if nothing is moving at all.
 Increase the speed of the fan to the highest point; it will look as if it is not moving at all, because the mind and the perceptional capacity of the eye cannot catch up with the speed of the movement of the wings of the fan.